Indian Lemon, a Delightful Summer Aroma

 Food grade lemon essential oil is separated from its natural wax by cooling the essential oil to 104 degrees Fahrenheit.
 The oil is commercially used in many foods, drinks and cosmetics.
 Aroma therapists require all components of lemon oil present for therapeutic use.
 True lemon oil has amazing properties when unaltered and organically grown.
 The bulk of lemon and orange essential oils are produced from trees sprayed with pesticides.
 Many aroma therapists prefer lemongrass and oils they can locate grown from organically treated plants.
 For therapeutic use, locate lemon oil without citral and stabilizers to extend shelf life added.

-Lemon essential oil stimulates mental abilities.
+Lemon essential oil stimulates mental alertness.
 The aroma activates the center of the hippocampus of the brain, enhancing memorization and reducing confusion.
 Japanese researchers reported 54 percent enhanced typing skills when lemon oil was dispersed into the room.
-Communication and intellectual skills are definitely improved with the use of lemon oil.
+Communication and intellectual skills are often improved with the use of lemon oil.

 In one ounce of carrier oil, add the following essential oils: